 When a 5G ProSe enabled UE (as specified in TS 23.304 [53]) does not have direct connection to the network for emergency service, the UE can obtain emergency service via 5G ProSe UE-to-Network Relay as specified in Annex M.

+If the emergency services attempts using PS and CS have failed in a PLMN, and even this is the (E)HPLMN, the UE may select another PLMN that broadcasts support for emergency services to attempt emergency services.
+After the emergency service is terminated, the UE needs to perform PLMN selection e.g. to re-select to (E)HPLMN (as described in TS 23.122 [41]) to obtain regular services.
+[Alt 1]